Are you trying to organize your home and looking for the best decluttering books to help you along the way? You’ve come to the right place!

 2. The Joy of Less: A Minimalist Guide to Declutter, Organize, and Simplify

-According to Francine Jay, the key to decluttering is clearing out all of your things and adopting minimalist living.
+According to Francine Jay, the key to decluttering is clearing out all of your things and adopting a minimalist lifestyle.
 Many see minimalism as restrictive.
 But she sees it as a way to be free from the weight of having so much stuff.

 3. Goodbye, Things: The New Japanese Minimalism by Fumio Sasaki